A Relativistic GRW Flash Process With Interaction: Abstract

 \section{Abstract}

 In 2004, I described a relativistic version of the Ghirardi-Rimini-Weber (GRW) model of spontaneous wave function collapse for $N$ non-interacting distinguishable particles.
 Here I present a generalized version for $N$ interacting distinguishable particles.
 Presently, I do not know how to set up a similar model for indistinguishable particles or a variable number of particles.
-I also explain here what is wrong with the argument of Jones, Guaita, and Bassi to the effect that it be impossible to extend my 2004 model to interacting or indistinguishable particles.
 The present interacting model is constructed from a given interacting unitary Tomonaga-Schwinger type evolution between spacelike hypersurfaces, into which discrete collapses are inserted.
 I assume that this unitary evolution is interaction-local (i.e., no interaction at spacelike separation).
 The model is formulated in terms of Bell's flash ontology but is also compatible with Ghirardi's matter density ontology.
 It is non-local and satisfies microscopic parameter independence and no-signaling; it also works in curved space-time; in the non-relativistic limit, it reduces to the known non-relativistic GRW model.

 Key words: Ghirardi-Rimini-Weber (GRW) theory of spontaneous wave function collapse; relativity; Tomonaga-Schwinger equation.